I think you’ll agree with me when I say…

 For example, if you have a fixed 6%, an equity release loan will double in size after roughly 12 years.
 At 5% it can take about 14 years.

-It’s therefore vital to remember to sign up for a plan with a “no negative equity” guarantee since it will ensure that what you or your family owe the lender can never exceed the value of your property.
+It’s therefore vital to remember to sign up with a “no negative equity” guarantee since it will ensure that what you or your family owe the lender can never exceed the value of your property.

-Various plan provider offer multiple rates, so it’s up to you to ensure that you get the best deal.
+Various provider offer multiple options, so it’s up to you to ensure that you get the best deal.

-If you, however, have any burning questions or you need any clarifications, be sure to click here to see how much equity you can release and chat with an expert for free.
+If you, however, have any burning questions or you need any clarifications, chat with an expert and see how much equity you can release.

 How much money could you release?

 An equity release allows you to access the value of your home, tax-free without having to sell up, so that you can have money to spend on whatever you want or need.